-He is supporting his family of six through his chicken, crop and livestock farming enterprise and has benefited so much through our training and support programme that he is paying it forward by mentoring about 80 other developing farmers, in groups of 10 on WhatsApp, who are also free to call him at any time.
+He is supporting his family of six through his chicken, crop, and livestock farming enterprise and has benefited so much through our training and support program that he is paying it forward by mentoring about 80 other developing farmers, in groups of 10 on WhatsApp, who are also free to call him at any time.
 “The love and passion of the young people I know for farming will contribute to the future of our country,” he says.
-“It’s so amazing to transfer knowledge to them, and change their lives in turn.
+“It’s so amazing to transfer knowledge to them and change their lives in turn.
 This is my passion.”

 Bayanda has created his own market, selling his produce informally and through social media.
 He uses some of his maize as feed for cattle and stores more for sale to the corporation when the price is good.

 His advice to other new farmers?
 “If you love farming and want it, be patient.
 That’s the name of the game.
-My mom was farming for 10 years, and was not yet at a commercial level.
+My mom was farming for 10 years and was not yet at a commercial level.
 Start small, and grow.
-Farming carries a lot of risk.
+Farming carries a lot of risks.
 Most people will fail a couple of times.

 “But if you’re willing to learn, and to start again when necessary, you can build yourself up.”
 ENDS

 Tags: #agribusiness, #agriculture, #development, #farmers, #farmersupport, #farmertraining, #foodsecurity, #landreform, #zerohunger